 The symptoms of Alzheimer disease may look like other health conditions or problems.
 Always see your healthcare provider for a diagnosis.

 No single test can diagnose Alzheimer disease.
 A healthcare provider will first rule out other conditions.
-At that point, a a diagnosis of Alzheimer disease is accurate in 9 out of 10 cases.
-But the only way to confirm a diagnosis of Alzheimer disease is after death.
+But the only way to confirm a diagnosis of Alzheimer disease is to examine the brain after death.
 An autopsy can show changes in the brain that mark the disease.

 It’s important to find out if the dementia is caused by an illness that can be treated.
 A healthcare provider will do thorough exams of the person’s nervous system.
 The provider may also do: